Part of my job as a Belize blogger includes being a tinder tour guide. Rough work I know, but someone has got to do it 😀

 And last but not least I always like to take a golf cart taxi around the island.
 Tell the driver you want to see interesting buildings and stuff and far ends of the island.
 This is also a good idea to pair that with the tarpon feeding as you can have him make that your last stop before you start your beach bar crawl.

 taco Tip #12

 Always negotiate a price before you get your get @ss comfortable in a cab.
 It could help you avoid sticker shock after a relaxing ride.
 A decent tour should cost in $10 Belize Dollar range per person.
-Make sure to tip accordingly if your driver was a good guide and gave you some great photo ops.
+Make sure to tip accordingly if your driver was a good guide and gave you some great photo or video ops.

 Caye Caulker Airport Area

 Even though Caye Caulker Runway Closure was still in effect at the time above happened, and I did not fly there, I had to include these pictures.
 It is part of the magic of Caye Caulker for me.
 I love the Tropic Air flight to and from that island.
 Want to see what it is like driving on the runway?
 Also included a good cheap food option, see – Jessie James Style Caye Caulker Adventure.
 Such a fun day, I got to show visiting friend parts of Caye Caulker she had never seen before.
 I love roads less traveled on that island.